The Tomb of King David in Jerusalem: the holy site left outside the walls of old Jerusalem

 Ancient Zion was destroyed and forgotten in ancient times, but for the Jews, it has always remained a symbol and synonym for Jerusalem.

 Modern Mount Zion is part of the Upper City during the time of King Herod and Jesus.
-In more ancient times, this area was called the Western Hill and was located from outside the city of King David between the valleys of the Hagai and Gekhin brooks, opposite the Temple Mount.
+In more ancient times, this area was called the Western Hill and was located outside the city of King David between the valleys of the Hagai and Gekhin brooks, opposite the Temple Mount.

 After the destruction of Jerusalem and the Jewish Temple by the Romans in 70 AD, after the Bar Kokhba revolt, by the middle of the 2nd century AD, Jewish Jerusalem and Zion ceased to exist.
 The Romans built a new city over the ruins of Jerusalem - Elia Capitolina.
 Approximately 200 years later, the first Christian buildings appeared in the city, and the holy evangelical places associated with the stay of Jesus Christ in Jerusalem were identified.

 At this time, the tradition of the new Zion appears.
 The area of the city in which Christians lived - the slope of the mountain around the Church of the Holy Sepulcher and further south to the valley of the Gekhin stream - was called the Mount of Zion.